What and how to Pack?

 • Cold medications - Even if you don’t get a cold, these medications are good for sudden bouts of allergies or other minor issues.

-• Active Charcoal Tablets - These are great for settling an upset stomache
+• Active Charcoal Tablets - These are great for settling an upset stomach.

-• A small first aid kit with a few band-aids and other basic remedies is a good thing to have.
-We have a full medical kit, but bringing your own small assortment is helpful.
+• A small first aid kit - with a few band-aids and other basic remedies is a good thing to have.
+We have a massive medical kit, but bringing your own small assortment is helpful.

 • Electrolyte tablets - In the event you go a round with a bad stomach, replacing electrolytes is a good idea.
 Google tablets from Skratch Labs, NUUN, Camelbak, or GU.